quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/index.md

 # Chat sentiment analysis

-In this tutorial you learn about a real-time chat sentiment analysis pipeline, using a [Quix template project](https://github.com/quixio/chat-demo-app){target=_blank}.
+In this tutorial you learn about a real-time chat sentiment analysis application, using a [Quix template project](https://github.com/quixio/chat-demo-app){target=_blank}.

 Sentiment analysis is performed on chat messages.
 The project includes a chat UI, where you can type chat messages.
 You can also connect to Twitch and perform sentiment analysis on large volumes of messages.